COS126 Information

-This page is intended for students (and their advisors) interested in taking COS126 to understand the different components of the course during registration for the upcoming term.
+This page is intended for students (and their advisors) interested in taking COS 126, the department's introductory course.

 Who should take this course?

 - Anyone who is interested in the field, regardless of their background.
-More than half of Princeton students, representing every concentration on campus, have taken the course in recent years.
-Many students with no background in programming or computer science enjoy this course (and some of them subsequently become majors).
+More than half of Princeton students, representing every major on campus, have taken the course in recent years.
+Many students with no background in programming or computer science enjoy this course, and some of them subsequently become majors.

-- Students with a substantial background in computer science (e.g., took AP CS in high school) take a placement exam to pass over this course and go directly into COS217 or COS226.
-See Prerequisites for information about these courses.
+- Students with a substantial background in computer science (e.g., took AP CSA in high school) can take a placement exam to go directly into COS 217 or COS 226.
+See prerequisites.

 Organization: